public abstract class BaseObjectInspector extends Object implements DomInspector<Element>

 This can be useful if the property's value defines useful class-level semantics (eg.

-by default.
+false by default.

-by default.
+Returns false by default.
 For example usage, see

-- the property to inspectCopyright © 2015.
+property - the property to inspectCopyright © 2015.
 All Rights Reserved.